 I walked up the sidewalk along the parking lot and stopped under the shade of some trees.
 I scanned and re-scanned the parking lot, just in case Dad parked somewhere else and I missed him.
 Nothing.
 I watched the Cross-Country team run from GMC to the field in front of the college where they usually practice.
-I noted that they are usually on the field when I leave so I must have been released earlier than I thought.
+I noted that they tend to be on the field when I leave so I must have been released earlier than I thought.
 However, as each minute passed, I became more and more tempted to worry rather than trust God.

 By the time I spotted Kaylee and Olivia (friends from my high school) exiting the college, I had already begun considering that something must have happened.
 What type of something?
 I only had one idea: a wreck.
 My eyes began to water.
 What if Dad is hurt?
 What if he died?
 I stopped.
 No. I thought.
 I’m not going to go there.
 I glanced at the road again and noticed Kaylee and Olivia walking on the far sidewalk.
-I hopped up, pulled on my backpack, and began walking towards them as they noticed me and waved.
+I hopped up, pulled on my backpack, and began walking towards them as they saw me and waved.

-Dad banged his head against his window, Mom was slung so hard that her sunglasses flew off her head and landed in the back, Haydn was slung towards his window but caught himself before contact was made, and Ansa was slung.
-By the time I arrived at the wreck, Dad had a headache, Mom felt as if she had been punched in the jaw, Haydn was fine, and Ansa was suffering through the first of many headaches due to a likely concussion.
+Dad banged his head against his window, Mom was slung so hard that her sunglasses flew off her head and landed in the back, Haydn was thrown towards his window but caught himself before contact was made, and Ansa was tossed.
+By the time I arrived at the site, Dad had a headache, Mom felt as if she had been punched in the jaw, Haydn was okay, and Ansa was suffering through the first of many headaches due to a likely concussion.

-I will never be able to fully express or justly describe my gratitude.
+I will never be able to adequately express or justly describe my gratitude.
 “Thank You, Lord.
 Thank You.”
 The only words I was able to speak in between my silent sobs.
 Ansa, who was as pink as the shirt she was wearing, crawled into the back with me and we held each other as the tears continued to flow.
 God IS good.
 I thought.
 All the time.
 And all the time, God IS good.

 To see more photos from this event, click here.
 Once in Flickr, click the arrow on your right to view the next picture.
+Thanks!